 “I want to congratulate LeBron James and his elite team of spin doctors on the biggest scam in NBA history,” Bayless said on The Skip Bayless Show.
 “I’m calling baloney on LeCon James.”

-Bayless finds it awfully suspicious that it took this long for it to become public knowledge that James practices in Cleveland during the offseason.
+Bayless finds it suspicious that it took this long for it to become public knowledge that James practices in Cleveland during the offseason.
 Especially considering the disappointing loss the Lakers were handed by the Timberwolves in the playoffs.

 The Cavaliers also couldn’t acquire James even if they wanted to.
 Cleveland is the most expensive team in the NBA ahead of the 2025-26 season.
-As a result, they won’t be able to aggregate contracts to match up to LeBron’s $52.6 million salary.
-It would only be a possibility if the Lakers were to buy out his contract, and then the Cavaliers make a trade to free up cap space.
-In other words, it isn’t possible.
+So they won’t be able to aggregate contracts to match up to LeBron’s $52.6 million salary.

-Most importantly, though, every Skip Bayless take on LeBron James needs to be taken with a pinch of salt.
-Bayless has made a long and successful media career on the back of vitriolic hate for the Akron-born forward, and his latest video, nearly 50 minutes long, just seems like another one of his long-winded attempts at discrediting James’ Hall of Fame career.
+Most importantly, though, every Bayless take on James needs to be taken with a pinch of salt.
+He has made a long and successful media career on the back of vitriolic hate for the Akron-born forward.